Richard Fussell: Playing career

 Hailing from the mountain-top village of Bedlinog near Merthyr Tydfil, Fussell moved down to nearby Nelson to play his junior rugby.

 Having represented Ebbw Vale at youth level he elected to join up with the thriving Pontypridd RFC Academy in 2001, with international honours for Wales at under 17, under 18 and under 19 levels to his name.

-Turning in some eye catching performances as a fleet footed, try scoring winger, Fussell's rise to the top tier of Welsh rugby was now gathering pace.
-Called up to the Pontypridd senior squad towards the end of the 2002–03 season, he justified his promotion with an impressive tally of five touchdowns in five appearances.
+Fussell played as a winger and joined the Pontypridd senior squad toward the end of the 2002–03 season.
+He scored five tries in five appearances.

 Having cemented his place in the Pontypridd senior squad, Fussell's great promise was backed up by an invitation to train with the late Celtic Warriors regional team.
 Fussell went on to register 21 tries for Pontypridd in his 46 appearances for the club.

 Fussell left Pontypridd in the 2005 close season to pursue a career with the Newport Gwent Dragons.
 Fussell joined the Ospreys for the 2010–11 season on a 2-year contract.
 Fussell was named as the player of the year, in his first season with the Ospreys.
 Fussell was part of the Ospreys squad that won the 2011–12 Pro12, starting at fullback in the final as the Ospreys beat Leinster 31–30 at the RDS Arena.

 After six seasons with the Ospreys, Fussell retired in 2016.